Skip to main content

 • chain

-Returns: The local wallet address for the selected chain.
-Example prompt: Get the ethereum address for my local wallet named treasury.
+Returns: The wallet address for the selected chain.
+Example prompt: Get the ethereum address for my wallet named treasury.

 sign_transaction

-What it does: Signs a raw unsigned transaction hex blob with a local OWS wallet.
+What it does: Signs a raw unsigned transaction hex blob via MPC 2-of-2 threshold signing.
 Band: sign Required inputs:

 • walletName